dr-morris-j/dr-morris-j/README.md

 -->
 - 🔭 I am currently working on my DCS
 - 🌱 I am currently learning how to be a scholar-practitioner
-- 💬 Ask me about data science, python, pandas, or SQL
+- 💬 Ask me about data infrastructure and analytics

 - ⚡ Fun fact: I have a certain fondness for Kung-Fu Panda
 - 😄 Pronouns: He | Him | His